 The clinical definition of cardiogenic shock is decreased cardiac output and evidence of tissue hypoxia in the presence of adequate intravascular volume.
-Cardiogenic shock is the leading cause of death in acute MI, with mortality rates of up to 70-90% in the absence of aggressive, highly experienced technical care.
+Cardiogenic shock is the leading cause of death in acute myocardial infarction (MI), with mortality rates as high as 70-90% in the absence of aggressive, highly experienced technical care.
 See the image below.

 Patient with an acute anterolateral myocardial infarction who developed cardiogenic shock.
 Coronary angiography images showed severe stenosis of the l....

 The diagnosis of cardiogenic shock can sometimes be made at the bedside by observing the following: